 Are you wondering why you binge eat and how to stop binge eating at night?
 Night time is a really common time of the day to experience binge eating.
 This is for a number of reasons which we will dive into in this article.

 Firstly, let’s discuss what type of binge you are experiencing.

 What is a binge?

-Because there is a difference between a ‘subjective binge’ (what YOU define as a binge), and an ‘objective binge’ (what a psychologist uses to define an Eating Disorder).
+There is a difference between a ‘subjective binge’ (what YOU define as a binge), and an ‘objective binge’ (what a psychologist uses to define an Eating Disorder).

-- Eating past the point of uncomfortable
+- Eating past the point of uncomfortable fullness

 - Eating alone due to embarrassment

-- Eating more rapidly than usual
+- Eating faster than usual

 - Feeling upset and guilty afterwards